paparazzi/paparazzi/doc/sphinx/source/installation/index_installation.rst

 Installation
 =================

 Paparazzi is very easily installed on any laptop or workstation running the Ubuntu Linux OS or virtually any Debian based Linux.
 Apple Macintosh running Mac OS X system are also fairly well supported.
-Windows is not currently supported, but we are looking for good will to handle this part.
+Windows is supported through the WSL2 module (running a Linux kernel inside Windows10).

 The steps required to install the software needed to be able to let your UAS fly are: